Adam-12: Connections to other Mark VII shows

-Malloy and Reed appear in the Dragnet episode "Internal Affairs: DR-20", The D.A. episode "The People vs. Saydo" (the conclusion to a crossover that begins in "The Radical").
+Malloy and Reed appear in the Dragnet episode "Internal Affairs: DR-20", as well as The D.A. episode "The People vs. Saydo" (the conclusion to a crossover that begins in "The Radical").
 Sergeant MacDonald appears in the Dragnet episode "Personnel: The Shooting".

-The Adam-12 episode "Lost And Found" was set at Rampart General Hospital and featured the Emergency! cast.
+The Adam-12 episode "Lost and Found" was set at Rampart General Hospital and featured the Emergency! cast.
 Malloy and Reed appeared in the Emergency! pilot movie, "The Wedsworth-Townsend Act".
-Despite the apparent relation between these shows, in one Emergency! episode, Adam-12 is depicted as a television show that the paramedics like to watch, which contradicts the officers' appearances in their aforementioned crossovers.
+Despite the apparent relation between these shows, Adam-12 is shown to be a television show in one Emergency! episode, contradicting the officers' physical appearances.

-Several years after Adam-12's finale, Kent McCord was signed to appear in a planned third series of Dragnet playing Sgt.
-Friday's partner, but the project was cancelled due to Jack Webb's sudden death in December 1982.
-Since none of the scripts Webb wrote for the project were ever produced or released, it is not clear if he intended McCord to play Jim Reed or a different character, though in the final episode of Adam-12, the two-part "Something Worth Dying For", Reed mentions applying to join the Detective Bureau.
+Several years after Adam-12's finale, Kent McCord was to appear in a planned third series of Dragnet, playing Sgt.
+Friday's partner, but the project was canceled due to Jack Webb's sudden death in December 1982.
+Since none of the scripts Webb wrote for the project were ever produced or released, it is not clear if he intended for McCord to play Jim Reed or a different character, though in the final episode of Adam-12 — the two-part "Something Worth Dying For" — Reed mentions applying to join the Detective Bureau.

 Revival

 A revival of Adam-12 by The Arthur Company, titled The New Adam-12, aired in first-run syndication in tandem with The New Dragnet, another revival of a Jack Webb series.
-Like The New Dragnet, The New Adam-12 had entirely different characters, music, and format compared to the original series, and starred Ethan Wayne as Officer Matt Doyle and Peter Parros as Officer Gus Grant (seemingly unrelated to the Motor Officer Gus Grant seen in the original show, played by William Elliott).
-Martin Milner and Kent McCord also had minor cameo roles as shop owners and their respective characters from the original show.
+Like The New Dragnet, The New Adam-12 had different characters, music, and presentation compared to the original series, and starred Ethan Wayne as Officer Matt Doyle and Peter Parros as Officer Gus Grant (seemingly unrelated to the Motor Officer Gus Grant seen in the original show, played by William Elliott).

 Fifty-two episodes were aired over two seasons.
-The first season aired from September 24, 1990 to March 18, 1991; the second season aired from March 25, 1991 to September 16, 1991.
+The first season aired from September 24, 1990, to March 18, 1991; the second season aired from March 25, 1991, to September 16, 1991.

-Notable guest star actor and actress appearances
+Notable guest-star actor and actress appearances

 Many famous performers and some who achieved fame later appeared in various episodes of Adam-12.